The psoas major, the body’s main engine of walking, is one of three muscles that make up the iliopsoas muscle group.

 • 57 muscles attach on the pelvis.
 The psoas, which doesn’t attach to the pelvis, is arguably more influential in regards to the pelvis than any of them.

 • The Psoas major moves in more than one direction as it comes diagonally forward to cross over the rim of the pelvis and then moves straight up to connect to the lumbar spine.
-This allows the psoas to work like a pulley system increasing the natural force that it can generate.
+Not many muscles change direction.

 • The psoas major is the main muscle of walking.
 Walking is a full body experience initiated in the trunk and extending out through the extremities.
 The psoas, from the deepest core, moves the legs rather than the legs moving the body.

 In a weird way you can say the leg begins up at the top of the psoas as truly fluid movement in walking is felt as a pendulum-like release from the base of the rib cage at T12.